A 100% pass rate in 2023 for International students sitting University Entrance

 Wellington College international student graduates are often awarded prestigious university scholarships.

-Click the link that follows to have a detailed look at the subject options available at your level.
+Click the link below to have a detailed look at the subject options available at your year level.

 Where has Level 1 NCEA gone ?